-Animal art at the Indianapolis Zoo
+Animal Art Programs at the Zoo

 The concept of animal art has been growing in popularity.
 A handful of zoos around the country offer the opportunity to purchase paintings created by animals, but the Indy Zoo is unique in that guests can actually witness the process.
-It’s way cooler when you can actually meet the animal responsible for the creation of the artwork.
+It’s cooler when you can actually meet the animal responsible for the creation of the artwork.

 Currently, the animal art program at the Indianapolis Zoo offers paintings by elephants, penguins, dolphins, and pinnipeds (seal, walrus, sea lion.)
 The critters are trained to use real paint brushes in various ways.
 Dolphins, for instance, wear a round apparatus over their mouths that is attached to a brush, which they can swipe back and forth across a canvas by moving their heads.

 The elephants have no need for a special device – they simply grip the brush with their trunks and start painting.

 Tombi is an African elephant, one of eight at the Indy Zoo.
 Not all of the Indianapolis Zoo elephants participate in the animal art program.
 They have to be trained, and Tombi seems to have a particular talent for expressing herself through art.